EVORA-project/evora-ontology/models/docs/File.md

       the current item
     title: description
     comments:
-    - 'Describe this item in few lines.
-This description will serve as a summary to present the resource.
+    - Describe this item in few lines.
+This description will serve as a summary to present the resource

-      '
     exact_mappings:
     - schema:description
     slot_uri: dct:description